Place-shaping and economic growth privacy notice

 The place-shaping and economic growth service does not make or use any automated decisions

-When your data gets sent to other countries?
+When does your data gets sent to other countries?

 How long do we keep this information?